Insight - Walmart suppliers grapple with challenge of 'Made in USA' labels

 Walmart's 2015 U.S. Manufacturing Summit was advertised as a chance for goods producers to pitch American-made products to the retail giant.
 They would also get advice from Walmart executives on how to take advantage of the company's recent efforts to support more U.S. manufacturing jobs and reverse the trends its purchasing strategies and demand for low prices have driven.

 But the event also highlighted the challenges facing companies trying to bring manufacturing jobs back to the United States.
-Cheaper energy and rising labour costs in China have helped stabilise manufacturing employment in the U.S., but there are still roughly 5 million fewer Americans working in factories today than in 1990.
+Cheaper energy and rising labor costs in China have helped stabilize manufacturing employment in the U.S., but there are still roughly 5 million fewer Americans working in factories today than in 1990.

 Would-be Walmart vendors attending the summit had to establish that their so-called "Made in America" products are not just assembled domestically, but also made from component parts manufactured in the U.S. But some companies attending the summit said they have to rely on imported parts or materials because their one-time U.S.-based suppliers have been put out of business by foreign rivals.